Conflux-Chain/confura/doc/PAGINATED_SCAN_LOGS.md

 | Core Space | `cfx_scanLogs` | `cfx_scanLogsWithPivotAssumption` |
 | eSpace | `eth_scanLogs` | `eth_scanLogsWithPivotAssumption` |

-Each successful call returns standard chain-native log objects plus an exclusive `nextCursor`.
-A continuation sends that cursor back with the same filter and direction.
+Each successful non-empty page returns standard chain-native log objects plus an exclusive `nextCursor`; an exhausted page returns an empty `logs` array and omits `nextCursor`.
+A continuation sends the cursor back with the same filter and direction.
 Confura resumes strictly after the cursor in forward mode or strictly before it in reverse mode, so the boundary log is not returned twice.

 Use `scanLogs` when you need to: